 Hosting Programs, Events, and Camps (PEC) for Minors at Mason

 Many campus offices guide, regulate, monitor, schedule, and provide resources to groups seeking to host PECs at Mason.
-Such offices include Risk Management, Environmental Health and Safety, Human Resources, University Events, Parking Services, Sodexo, Information Technology Services, as well as others serving the diverse needs of PECs and the campus community.
-Navigating the resulting policies and procedures can be an intimidating process.
+Such offices include Risk Management, Environmental Health and Safety, Human Resources, University Events, Parking Services, Sodexo, and Information Technology Services.

 Steps to Organize Your Program, Event, or Camp with Minors

 To claim internal status, all PECs are required to abide by Commonwealth and university policies and procedures, including running all funds through a Mason organization code.
 Policies can be found at universitypolicy.gmu.eduSteps to Organize a Mason-Affiliated Program, Event, or Camp with Minors

 1. Request your event (whether in-person or virtual) and reserve any needed event space in 25Live.
 If you do not have a 25live user account or have questions, email email@example.com.
 If you will need overnight housing, contact firstname.lastname@example.org.
 Those seeking assistance with their PEC can contact University Events and ask for their Professional Coordination Services.
 Note that University Events and Housing can require at least 6 months to secure desired spaces.

 2. At least 60 days prior to the event start date, complete the PEC Request Form to identify the requirements of the PEC and alert units who will approve and/or coordinate assistance for the event (including Human Resources, Fiscal Services, Office of Risk Management, and Parking Services).
 The PEC Request Form is only required for PECs working with minors, which are defined as students under 18 who are not Mason students.